aws-samples/sample-bda-redaction/README.md

 By default, the preview of the production build will run locally on port **4173**.
 If you need [to customize the port, you can follow these instructions](https://vite.dev/guide/cli#vite-preview).

 ### Production Deployment

+Run all of the following commands from within a terminal environment which can include [AWS CloudShell](https://aws.amazon.com/cloudshell/).

 Navigate to the root of the ```app``` directory before running any of the following commands to build this application for production by running the following commands: